RezaSoleymanifar/stacking-ensemble-regressor-for-house-price-prediction-kaggle-competition/README.md

 ### Model Description

 We use a stacking ensemble of random forest, extremely randomized trees, gradient boosted trees and a multilayer perceptron to predict the sales prices of homes in the dataset.
-The figure bellow can further explain how model works.
-Data is initially passed through preprocessing pipelines, that handle imputation of missing values, encoding categorical features and finally standardization of all features.
+The figure bellow can further explain how the model works.
+Data is initially passed through preprocessing pipelines that handle imputation of missing values, encoding categorical features and finally standardization of all features.

 Features are then projected onto a lower dimensional space using PCA and data is fed into above mentioned models.
 Each model generates its predicted labels and finally a linear regressor is trained to map these predictions onto the final labels.
 This practice--training a model on top of an ensemble, to aggregate the results of base models--is known as stacking.